qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      Checking file size of thevankeyboards_minivan_josjoha.hex               [WARNINGS]
      * The firmware size is approaching the maximum - 28384/28672 (98%, 288 bytes free)

+     The Qwerty+Dvorak compile version takes only 85% of the memory.

   BUGS
   ====